Repowering is the key to creating a cleaner, more resilient power system by 2030

 Instead of dismantling wind farms at the end of their ~ 25-year lifecycle, repowering can extend value, boost energy output by between 3 and 10 times, reduce environmental impact, and ensure a consistent supply of secure, home-grown renewable power to support the UK’s energy transition.

-Through repowering Nadara's ageing wind turbines, we could power an extra 3 million UK homes
+Through repowering Nadaras aging wind turbines, we could power and extra 3 million UK homes.

 Repowering can often reuse much of the existing infrastructure, such as roads, cabling, and grid connections, to upgrade existing onshore wind farms.
 Depending on the site, this can mean fully or partially replacing older machines with new-generation models capable of producing between 3 and 10 times more renewable energy.